AGCCS/AGCCS-CTRL22/arduino/ctrl22one/README.md

 Assuming that you have compiled an downloaded the Arduino sketch on either an M5StickC, some other ESP32 dev. board, or the actual AGCCS-CTRL22 board, the ESP32 will attempt to connect with your wireless network --- and fail, how should it know the secret credentials?
 Therefore, the ESP will turn to access-point mode and span its own WLAN with SSID `agccs-^XYZ^` with `^XYZ^` derived from the MAC address and with password _ctrl22one_.
 You should be able to join this network with a laptop or mobile device.
 In this mode, the Web GUI can be accessed at address 192.168.4.1, i.e., type http://192.168.4.1 in the address bar of you browser.
 To configure the device observe the collapsibles

-- _System Settings_ to set a device name and the installed power;
+- _System Settings_ to set the installed power the device name; the latter overwrites the default `agccs-^XYZ^` used as SSID when in access point mode;
-- _WLAN credentials_ to set the SSID and the WPA2 password of your wireless network.
+- _WLAN credentials_ to set the SSID and the WPA2 password of your wireless network; note the ESP32 can only join 2.4GHz networks.

 To take on the new configuration press `Restart`.